unfoldingWord-dev/Resource-Container/docs/container_types.rst

         dependencies:
           - 'figs-sentences'

-Dependencies are :ref:`slug` s of modules that should be read before this one.
+Dependencies are :ref:`identifier` s of modules that should be read before this one.
 Recommendations are modules that would likely benefit the reader next.

-.. _types-usfm:
+.. _types-bundle:

 Bundle (bundle)
 ---------------